davidpn11/fp-workshop/packages/app/src/tasks/task5/challenge1.md

 ### Introduction

 Now we will be working with an upgraded `Restaurant` type.
-This type contains the running `promotions` for that restaurant, a list of `orders` and `earnings` details for each month.
-Note: The data available refers to the restaurant's monthly earnings, split by day.
-Each key represents that day of the month.
+This new type has 3 new properties we will be working with:

+- a `promotions` array;
+- a `ordersHistory` Record, containing all the `orders` indexed by `orderId`
+- a `earnings` object;

 For the next We will process this structure using the `Record` and `Array` modules, achiving the right results for each challenge.

+> Use the methods discussed in the slides

 ---